voiceittech/VoiceIt2-IosSDK/README.md

 ## Strings and Prompts

-All strings utilized in the encapsulated views for the SDK and the prompts provided to the user can be modified by editing the strings in the Prompts.string file located at
+All strings utilized in the encapsulated views for the SDK and the prompts provided to the user can be modified by editing the strings in the Prompts.strings file located at

 ```
 Pods/VoiceItApi2IosSDK/Resources/Prompts.strings